nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * You can remove all the contact’s tags by typing `t/` or `tc/` without specifying any tags after it.
 Note: both regular tags and child tags will be removed in both situations.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
+When editing tags, the existing tags of the contact will be replaced i.e. adding of tags is not cumulative.
 For cumulative addition of tags, see the <a href = "#addingreplacing-tags-to-a-contact-tag">tag</a> command.
 </div>

 **Example 1**

-Let's say you want to edit the name of the first contact.
+Let's say you want to edit the name of the second contact.
-You can follow the steps below to edit the name of the first contact.
+You can follow the steps below to do so.

 Steps:
-1. Type `edit 1 n/Betsy` in the *Command Box*.
+1. Type `edit 2 n/Betsy` in the *Command Box*.
 2. Press Enter to execute.

 Outcome:
 1. The *Status Box* will show a success message.
-2. The name of the first contact is now 'Betsy'.
+2. The name of the second contact has been replaced with 'Betsy'.

 **Example 2**

-Let's say you have added the first contact, but you did not include any email during the adding process.
+Let's say you have added the second contact, but you did not include any email during the adding process.
 You can follow the steps below to add an email to the first contact.

 Steps:
-1. Type `edit 1 e/betsy@example.com` in the *Command Box*.
+1. Type `edit 2 e/betsy@example.com` in the *Command Box*.
 2. Press Enter to execute.

 Outcome:
 1. The *Status Box* will show a success message.
-2. The email of the first contact has been added as 'betsy@example.com'.
+2. The email of the second contact has been added as 'betsy@example.com'.

 **Example 3**

 Let's say you want to remove some fields like the email and tags of the first contact.
-You can follow the steps below.
+You can follow the steps below to do so.

 Steps:
 1. Type `edit 1 t/ e/` in the *Command Box*.